strongeC/strongeC/README.md

 - 👋 Hi, I’m @strongeC
-- 👀 I’m interested in Python coding
+- 👀 I’m interested in Python and JS
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python and JS
-- 💞️ I’m looking to collaborate on a automation projects.
+- 💞️ I’m looking to collaborate on some kind of projects.
-- 📫 How to reach me by e-mail.
+- 📫 How to reach me by e-mail. canberkbayrak@gmail.com

 <!---
 strongeC/strongeC is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.